kqherself/ESS-S17/Syllabus.md

 Your work will be evaluated based on your specific role in the project.
 For example, a project with excellent sound editing but poor documentation would result in an excellent grade for the person doing sound editing, but a poor grade for the person handling documentation.

-Each of the XXX short-term assignment is worth a maximum of 2 points.
-Your personal research project is also worth a maximum of two points.
-The points are awarded accordingly:
+The short-term assignments and your individual project will graded on a scale from 0 to 4 points.
+Of these 4 points, 2 shall be awarded to the quality and originality of the concept in the work.
+Another 2 points shall be awarded to the quality of the technical execution of the work.
+For both criteria, concept and execution, the determination shall be made accordingly:

 0: Incomplete.
-For example: the code does not work, the work does neet address the goal of the assignment, the work was not delivered on-time.
+For example: the code does not work, the work does not address the goal of the assignment, the work was not delivered on-time.

 1: Satisfactory.
 The work was delivered on time and addresses the goal of the assignment.

 2: Excellent.
 The work demonstrates an outstanding concept or execution.
 The work demonstrates great insight.

 The final project will be worth a maximum of 8 points.
-The points will be awarded with the same criteria as above, but then **multiplied by four.**
+The points will be awarded with the same criteria as above, but then **multiplied by two.**

 You class participation will account for another 4 points towards your final grade.